james-cranley/Python30/README.md

 After installing `conda`, verify that you can create a new environment.

  - Open your terminal application (e.g. Windows: Command Prompt, or macOS: Terminal).
- - Create your first conda environment by typing in the code below and hitting return.
+ - Copy/Paste the code below and press `return`.
+This will take a few minutes.

  ```bash
  conda create --name test python=3.10 -y # the -y flag answers 'yes' to questions during environment creation